GOP primaries threaten Republican hopes of winning back Senate

 Mooney has endorsed Trump’s 2024 presidential bid, and Trump endorsed Rosendale when he ran for the House in 2020.

-Jonathan Kott, a Democratic strategist and former senior advisor to Manchin, noted that Mooney, Rosendale and Sheehy have all moved to the states in which they are running against or planning to run against Democratic incumbents who were born there.
+Jonathan Kott, a Democratic strategist and former senior adviser to Manchin, noted that Mooney, Rosendale and Sheehy have all moved to the states in which they are running, while the Democratic incumbents they hope to unseat were born there.

 Speaking of the Montana Senate race, Kott said, “Jon Tester is going to be the only Montanan in that race.”

-Sheehy is a Minnesota native, while Rosendale was born and raised in Maryland, where he graduated from high school in Centreville and attended Chesapeake College.
+Sheehy is a Minnesota native, and Rosendale was born and raised in Maryland, where he graduated from high school in Centreville and attended Chesapeake College.

 Rosendale still spoke with traces of an Eastern Shore accent while campaigning against Tester in 2018.